Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place the chuck roasts into a lidded container.

-Pour about 1 cup of Worcestershire sauce over the top of the meat.
+Pour about 8 ounces of Worcestershire sauce over the top of the meat.

-Add a good sprinkling of Jeff’s original rub onto the top of the meat.
+Add a good sprinkling of Jeff's original rub to the all sides of the meat.

 Use a sharp knife to carefully make cuts into the meat down to about the center.